Rafi Ahmed Kidwai: Legacy

+Commemorative postage stamp

+India Post issued a commemorative postage stamp On 1 April 1969 to acknowledge his services to India.

 In November 2011, the Postal Staff College in Ghaziabad was named as the Rafi Ahmed Kidwai National Postal Academy.

 There is also a street named after him in Kolkata.

-There is a street named after him in Wadala Mumbai.
+There is a road named after him in Wadala Mumbai.

 The Parliament of India has a portrait of Kidwai in a Committee Room.

 Rafi Ahmed Kidwai also played a major role in donating 20 acres of the campus land and Rs.
-100,000 for the radiotherapy machine for the establishment of cancer care hospital in Bangalore Karnataka state, India which is named after him - Kidwai memorial institute of oncology.
+100,000 for the radiotherapy machine for the establishment of cancer care hospital in Bangalore Karnataka state, India which is named after him - Kidwai Memorial Institute of Oncology.